 Never in the past has the global involvement of Soviet power been equally extended.
 The triumph, however, has produced contradictory results.
-On the one hand, this worldwide expansion feeds the messianic complex and the historic predestination of the Russian people for imperialism.
-On the other hand, the more this empire grows the more it oppresses Russia.
+On the one hand, this worldwide expansion feeds the messianic zeal and the historic preimprialing destination of the Russian people.
+On the other it have the way to oppresses Russia.
 In the past, imperial powers have come into being in order to make the metropolitan regions richer and more powerful as well as to push ever farther outward their security boundaries.
 In the case of the Soviet Union, by contrast, her global influence makes her ever poorer, because she is not able to keep up with her numerous strategic and economic commitments.

 Furthermore, expansion on such a scale has made the Soviet Union highly vulnerable to nationalist resistance among Third World countries where there is resentment of dependence on its largesse and of the often offensive behavior of its agents.
-Morene, most of fruit 3 of world and is military whereas conclusion